rfviolato/work-commute/README.md

 There is still much to be done to make this repository more organized:

+- Tidy-up big components
 - Improve folder structure
-- DRY types
 - More scalable folder structure
-- Tidy-up big components
 - Add instructions of how to run the project to the Readme file

 ---

 Crafted with ♥️ by [@rfviolato](https://twitter.com/rfviolato)